-Events is an R package for manipulating event data of the kind generated by KEDS/Tabari.
+Events is for manipulating event data of the kind generated by KEDS/Tabari.
 Go to the events homepage.

 Austin is an R package for doing things with words.
 Right now it allows you to scale texts in the style of Wordscores and Wordfish.
 Go to the austin homepage.